npm/cli/docs/content/using-npm/scope.md

 #### Publishing public scoped packages to the primary npm registry

+Publishing to a scope, you have two options:

+- Publishing to your user scope (example: `@username/module`)
+- Publishing to an organization scope (example: `@org/module`)

-To publish a public scoped package, you must first create an organization with the name of the scope that you'd like to publish to.
+If publishing a public module to an organization scope, you must first either create an organization with the name of the scope that you'd like to publish to or be added to an existing organization with the appropriate permisssions.
+For example, if you'd like to publish to `@org`, you would  need to create the `org` organization on npmjs.com prior to trying to publish.

-For example, if you'd like to publish to `@myscope`, you'd need to create the `myscope` organization on npmjs.com prior to trying to publish.
-Once you've created, the organization, you will need to specify `--access public` with the initial `npm publish` command.
+Once you will need to
+specify `--access public` with the initial `npm publish` command.
 This will publish the package and set access to `public` as if you had run `npm access public` after publishing.